DataDog/documentation/content/en/developers/metrics/metric_type_modifiers.md

 * Effect of `as_rate()`:
     * Sets the time aggregator to SUM
     * Normalizes the input timeseries values by the query (rollup) interval.
 For example [1,1,1,1].as_rate() for rollup interval of 20s produces [0.05, 0.05, 0.05, 0.05].
-* The raw metric itself defaults to the time aggregator AVG, so querying the metric without either `as_rate()` or `as_count()` becomes nonsensical when time aggregation is applied.
+* The raw metric itself defaults to the time aggregator AVG, so it must be queried with either `as_rate()` or `as_count()` when time aggregation is applied.
-* Note that on very small intervals when no time-aggregation occurs, there is no normalization, and you get the raw metric value counts.
+* Note that there is no normalization on very small intervals (when no time-aggregation occurs), thus the raw metric value counts are returned.

 {{% /tab %}}
 {{% tab "Gauge" %}}